sharife/hyas/content/about/profiles/rachel-havrelock.md

   the Great Lakes watershed.
 I look to culture and storytelling as ways to engage the broader public in acts of reimagining our infrastructure and environment.
+bio: >-
-bio: Rachel Havrelock is the founder and director of the Freshwater Lab and a professor of English at the University of Illinois at Chicago.
+  **Bio:** Rachel Havrelock is the founder and director of the Freshwater Lab and a professor of English at the University of Illinois at Chicago.
 A childhood of swimming in the Great Lakes created an indissoluble bond with water.
 Decades of research in the Middle East led to her books *River Jordan* and *The Joshua